Soldier army soldier, army NCO, army reserve

 2. Skills required

-- excellent teamworking and communications skills
+- excellent teamworking and communication skills

 - the ability to think and act quickly under extreme pressure